ffMathy/FluffySpoon.JavaScript.CSharpToTypeScriptGenerator/README.md

 var typescriptCode = emitter.emitFile({
   methodEmitOptions: {
     afterParsing: (file: CSharpFile) => {
-      //we create a namespace, move all items of the file into that namespace, and remove it from the file.
+      //we create a namespace, move all items of the file into that namespace, and remove the same items from the file.
       //we then add the newly created namespace to the file.

       var namespace = new CSharpNamespace("MyNamespace");